segundofarina/StickMan/README.md

 ```
 For a better view of the output you should run the console on a screen of 180x30.

+While executing in Pampero the program may abort due to memory restrictions in Pampero.
+In Mac OS works with no problems.

 ### Code entry point
 The code's entry point is defined as:
 ```